DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/staff-wellbeing-policy.md

 * make sure accountability systems are based on trust and professional dialogue, with proportionate amounts of direct monitoring

-* regularly review the demands on staff, such as the time spent on paperwork, and seek alternative solutions wherever possible
+* regularly review the demands on staff, such as the time spent on paperwork

 * make sure job descriptions are kept up-to-date, with clearly identified responsibilities